kylerayner8/stats/README.md

-# stats
+# WISP
-stats and scraping projects
+Will and Ian's Shoddy Predictions\
+Scraping and R code for the WISP model.